Are you visiting the port of Amsterdam by barge? On this page you will find all available facilities.

 Car transfer points

 There are 7 public moorings where you can embark or disembark your car.
-Of the 7 sites, 4 have waste containers and 1 has a drinking water supply.
+Of the 7 sites, 4 have waste containers and 2 have a drinking water supply.

 - A car transfer point can be used free of charge.